 Social media allows for you to reach hundreds or even thousands of people who you may not even know!
 And crowdfunding makes it easy to spread your campaign online.
 Social media is the perfect place to build your fundraising community.
 Make sure to continue your use of social media, and to ask your supporters to re-post your cause for their cause.
 You should try using different types of social media as well.
 We compiled a list of ways to use social media to enhance your fundraising efforts.

-- If you are new to social media, check out our social media terms for beginners and seven social media fundraising tools.
+- If you are new to social media, check out our seven social media fundraising tools.

 - A great strategy to bring in more donation is to organize a social media contest.
 This is a fun way to attract more donors to your fundraiser.

-- Become a pro at fundraising on specific platforms like Facebook, Twitter, Pinterest, YouTube, and Snapchat and utilize some of our fun social media fundraising ideas.
+- Become a pro at fundraising on specific platforms like Facebook, Twitter, and Snapchat and utilize some of our fun social media fundraising ideas.

 - Download our ultimate social media crowdfunding checklist for free to learn how to best leverage your online tools.